 4. After-hours and overnight parking are not allowed, except by special arrangements or to attend a function at the Dale Community Center or the community ball diamonds.

 1. The library Director and Board make every effort to maintain the facility and grounds of the Lincoln Heritage Public Library.

-2. In the event of any accident, including personal medical emergencies, an Accident Report (available in the procedures and forms section of this manual) must be completed and submitted to the Library Director.
+2. In the event of an accident, including personal medical emergencies, an Accident Report (available in the procedures and forms section of this manual) must be completed and submitted to the Library Director.

-3. In the event of a national security issues, the Library Board of Trustees has emergency policies in place for the protection of library patrons, library staff and the building. (see Disaster Preparedness Procedures in this part of the manual)
+3. In the event of national security issues, the Library Board of Trustees has emergency policies in place for the protection of library patrons, library staff, and the building. (see Disaster Preparedness Procedures in this part of the manual)

 J. Unattended Children